 Should I contact potential supervisors?

 This is not necessary, though you are welcome to email them if you have specific research related questions.
 As many supervisors receive many more enquiries than they have time for, please do not expect replies to all emails.
-This does not imply that you application will be received less favourably.
+This does not imply that your application will be received any less favourably.

 Is a DPhil different from a PhD?